ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 * Group B 3rd vs. Play-In 3rd

-### 5. Tournament Schedule
+### 5. Schedule

-**5.1 Schedule Adherence.** The Organizer will strive to adhere to the established tournament schedule.
-However, the Organizer reserves the right to modify the schedule due to unforeseen circumstances.
-Participants will be promptly notified of any changes.
+**5.1 **Scheduled Dates and Potential Extensions.** The tournament follows a pre-defined schedule (5.3) for each stage.
+However, the duration of each stage may be extended at the discretion of the organizers or to accommodate participant requests for additional time.

+**5.2 Deadline Extensions and Participant Communication.**

+* **5.2.1 Requesting an Extension.** Participants anticipating difficulty meeting a deadline must inform the organizers and provide an estimated timeframe required to complete their entry.
+This notification must be received before the official deadline.
+* **5.2.2 Organizer's Decision and Disqualification.** If the organizers decide to extend a stage's deadline, participants who failed to meet the initial deadline and did not request an extension beforehand will be disqualified, even if they could have completed their entry within the extended timeframe.
+They will not be granted the opportunity to submit their work after the initial deadline has passed.

-**5.2 Participant-Caused Delays.** If a participant causes a delay in submitting their work, their score for the relevant stage will be penalized.
+**5.2 Late Submission Penalty.** If a participant causes a delay in submitting their work, their score for the relevant stage will be penalized.
 The penalty will be a 3.5% deduction from the participant's score for each day the work is late, starting after a one-hour grace period from the specified deadline.
 The total penalty will not exceed 24.5% of the possible score, regardless of the delay's duration.

 **5.3 Deadline Time**